QubeCopyPaste/Untitled-Character-Glider/README.md

 SETUP EXPLOITERS / EXECUTORS

-Open your executor.
+1. Open your executor.
-Make sure your executor is linked to roblox and in roblox your in a game.
+2. Make sure your executor is linked to roblox and in roblox your in a game.
-Go to the script tab.
+3. Go to the script tab.
-Paste The Same Script I Gave you.
+4. Paste The Same Script I Gave you.
-Execute it.
+5. Execute it.
-The there you can use the script in any roblox game.
+6. Now you can use the script in any roblox game.